RKelln/5-directions/public/writing/ppf.md

 ### Analog and Digital

 Digital is not somehow less than analog.
 Taking samples seems to imply that the infinite amount of information between samples is lost — that digital is only an approximation — but it’s not so.
 The Sampling Theorem, if correctly applied, proves that digital discards nothing.
 Instead, it’s an extremely clever repackaging of infinity. <!-- .element: class="quote" -->
-Alvy Ray Smith <!-- .element: class="attribution" -->
+_Alvy Ray Smith_ <!-- .element: class="attribution" -->

 Notes:
-I think it is important to take a moment and talk about just how important the combination of Fourier and Kotelnikov's ideas are and what they say about the nature of digital and analog.
+I think it will be helpful to take a moment and talk about just how important the combination of Fourier and Kotelnikov's ideas are and what they say about the nature of digital and analog.

 As we discussed in Part 1, an analog signal can be thought of as a wave.
 A digital representation of a wave takes samples along the wave at particular moments in time.
 Between each digital sample there are no other values.
 But there are actually infinite values on the continuous wave between the two.
 Digital has nothing in between two neighbouring samples, analog has infinite values between any two values.

-However, using the sampling theorem it is possible to reconstruct the infinite values in the wave perfectly, essentially by multiplying each digital value by an analog wave and then adding all the waves together.
+However, using the sampling theorem it is possible to reconstruct the infinite values in the wave perfectly, essentially by multiplying each digital value by another analog wave and then adding all the waves together.
 Fourier shows us that waves can be decomposed and recomposed and if the digital sampling is frequent enough then you can get back the original wave.
 Don't worry about the details, the important point made by Alvy Ray Smith in his book, _A Biography of the Pixel_ is that:

 Digital is not somehow less than analog.
 Taking samples seems to imply that the infinite amount of information between samples is lost — that digital is only an approximation — but it’s not so.
 The Sampling Theorem, if correctly applied, proves that digital discards nothing.
 Instead, it’s an extremely clever repackaging of infinity.